-Social Science Research Council, Fulbright Foundation, National Security Education Program, National Humanities Center, Royal Netherlands Academy of Arts and Sciences, Columbia University Press, McGill-Queens University Press, Baylor University Press, Routledge Press, Brill Press, McGraw Hill, Verlag Harrassowitz, Yale University Press, University of Washington Press, University of Hawai‘i Press, University of California Press, UC Berkeley Center for East Asian Studies Publications, Cambria Press, University of Oklahoma Press, Heinle Press, PMLA, MCLC, JMLC, Canadian Review of Comparative Literature, positions: asia critique, Frontiers, Studia Orientalia Slovakia, Philosophy East and West, The China Review.
+Social Science Research Council, Fulbright Foundation, National Security Education Program, National Humanities Center, Royal Netherlands Academy of Arts and Sciences, Columbia University Press, McGill-Queens University Press, Baylor University Press, Routledge Press, Brill Press, McGraw Hill, University of Michigan Press, Verlag Harrassowitz, Yale University Press, University of Washington Press, University of Hawai‘i Press, University of California Press, UC Berkeley Center for East Asian Studies Publications, Cambria Press, University of Oklahoma Press, Heinle Press, PMLA, MCLC, JMLC, Canadian Review of Comparative Literature, positions: asia critique, Frontiers, Studia Orientalia Slovakia, Philosophy East and West, The China Review.

 Cultural interactions between China, Japan, and Korea through literature, film and media.

 Major trends in Chinese literature, art, and other forms of cultural expression, from earliest times to the modern period.
 Note: Not open to students with credit in CHINA 240.
 Prerequisite: EASIA 101 or consent of Department.

 May be repeated for credit when course content differs.
 Prerequisite EASIA 101 and 3 units in EASIA at a senior level, or consent of Department.